mohllal/notes/book-nginx-http-server.md

   ```

   If the file requested by the client is over 8k (the value specified with the `directio` directive), `aio` will be used.
 Otherwise, the file will be sent via `sendfile`.

+## Chapter 10: Troubleshooting

+- Reload your server instead of restarting it—by preferring `service nginx reload` over `service nginx restart` (`nginx -s reload` instead of `nginx -s stop && nginx`), as it will keep the existing connections alive, and thus won't interrupt ongoing file downloads.
+- The ***400 Bad Request*** error is caused by an overly large header field sent by the client.
+Most of the time, this occurs when cookie data exceeds a certain size.
+In order to prevent further trouble, you may simply increase the value of the `large_client_header_buffers` directive in order to allow larger cookie data size: `large_client_header_buffers 4 16k;`
+- The `if` block should ideally be employed for simple situations, as its behavior might be surprising in some cases.
+Apart from the fact that the if statements cannot be nested.